microbiomedata/nmdc-metrics-fetcher/orcid/README.md

 - Update the file path in `csv_file` (near the bottom of the script), so that it points to the input file.

-## `nmdc-orcid-info.ipynb`: Fetch and analyze user organization data from ORCID Member API
+## Fetch and analyze user organization data from ORCID Member API

+File: `nmdc-orcid-info.ipynb`

 ### Prerequisites